 All students and faculty should feel safe at all times while on campus or at an assigned clinical rotation.
 On campus safety concerns should be directed to the PA program office, Campus Safety, or by calling 911.
-While at a clinical rotation site, students are to contact security at the site or call 911.
+While on clinical rotations, students are to follow policies/protocols of the site, which will be discussed during that rotation's orientation process.
+If a problem arises while at a clinical rotation site, students are to contact security at the site or call 911.
 Marywood University Campus Safety Department can be reached at any time by calling 570-348-6242.
 Campus Safety Policies and Reports are available at Marywood University Campus Safety.